These gorgeously rich, chunky chocolate Easter cookies have a crisp edge and a soft and decadent centre, dotted with Mini Egg pieces.⠀

 And good news, the cookie dough is easy to make.
 First, you'll beat butter and golden granulated sugar together, then an egg, then a glorious helping of melted dark chocolate.
 Stir in flour, bicarbonate of soda, baking powder, salt and cocoa powder and your dough is ready to receive sweet and tasty handfuls of Mini Eggs.

 Best of all?
-These cookies take just 12 minutes, and you can top them with extra chocolate Mini Egg pieces while they're still warm, for the ultimate Easter treat.
+These cookies take just 12 minutes to bake, and you can top them with extra chocolate Mini Egg pieces while they're still warm, for the ultimate Easter treat.

 Here’s how to make these beautiful chocolate Easter cookies!⠀